10 Ways to be an ASHG Advocate

 Resident of the U.S.?
 Contact your elected representatives via the ASHG Advocacy Center about the value of genetics research and its translation into health advances.
 Federal investments in science funding are pivotal to sustaining the continued progress of biological and biomedical sciences.
 Make the case for robust, predictable, and sustained budget increases for science funding agencies.

 The Annual Meeting is a timely opportunity to learn more about genetics policy issues and meet other members engaged in policy and advocacy work.
-Attend the Policy Luncheon to hear from a diverse group of experts about a relevant policy topic.
+Visit the Advocacy booth at ASHG Central to learn more!

 Honor an individual or group for their excellence, achievement, and commitment to promoting the science of human genetics and its application for the common good by nominating them for the ASHG Advocacy Award.